What is Family Mediation?

 - Family mediation brings together opposing sides to achieve one communal goal.

-- Family Mediation will take into account the needs of any children of the family and puts children first in all discussions during the family mediation sessions.
+- Family Mediation will take into account the needs of any children of the family and puts children first in all discussions during the sessions.

 - Family mediation is confidential (except in mediation cases where a risk is identified in relation to child safety).

-- Any agreement reached during the family mediation meetings can be made legally binding without the mediation clients having to appear in court.
+- Any agreement reached during meetings can be made legally binding without clients having to appear in court.

 - If you are on a low income, or are not working and Kent Family Mediation Service assess you as being eligible to claim legal aid, your family mediation will be free and you will get free legal help from a family solicitor.
 This won’t have to be paid back at any point, even after a financial settlement is reached!